siriusastrebe/syc/README.md

 `change.local`, `change.remote` One of these will be true depending on the origin of the change.

 *Note:* Server side watchers have access to the originating socket `function (changes, socket)`

+You can unwatch an existing watcher:

+    syc.unwatch(func)
+    syc.unwatch(func, object)

+Object is an optional parameter.
+If its left blank, then all watcher that utilizes the function will be deleted.

 ## Verifiers (Server side)